- Military Life Cycle

 These tips can help you decide the right time to discuss the injury with your child:

 - Wait until you can speak about the injury calmly.
-Your child may become scared or anxious if they see you become distraught.
+Your child may become scared or anxious if you become distraught.

 - Be sure to give your child your full attention.
 Sit down to talk when you won’t be interrupted or distracted.
 Also, give your child time to ask questions.

-- Choose a time when neither of you have to be anywhere, like school or work.
+- Choose a time when you don’t have anywhere else to be, like school or work.
 Even if your child doesn’t want to talk after learning the news, he or she will be comforted knowing that you are available.

 What to say